brandinzhang/brandinzhang/README.md

 ## Hi 👋

-  I have also done some superficial research on theoretical physics and pay attention to the application of physics knowledge in machine learning.
-I won the first prize in the 2024 National College Students Physics Competition.

 - 🔭 I am a student majoring in Artificial Intelligence, currently dedicated to the research of machine learning algorithms.